 We rented a motorbike the following day and headed out to Aninuan and the area around White Beach.
 We did a short hike up to Aninuan Falls, which was a nice way to spend the morning.
-It’s about a 4km round trip from where we parked to the falls themselves, and most of it follows the riverbed such that finding the trail is sometimes difficult.
+It’s about a 4km round trip from where we parked to the falls themselves, and most of it is in a riverbed such that finding the actual trail is sometimes difficult.
 The trail also winds through some sparse palm forests, and the only others we saw were a few locals living in the area.
 There is a shack once you reach the top that collects an admission fee of 20₱ per person, but aside from the two women running the show we were the only ones there.
 The falls themselves are not particularly impressive, but there is a nice swimming spot which was most welcome after the sweltering trek through the underbrush.
 We stopped off at White Beach on the way back to town, it too was nearly abandoned, with only the workers trying their damndest to get us to come into their restaurant or get a tattoo or buy some mushrooms or what have you.
 The place, while surely offering a nicer beach than Sabang, was giving off menacing vibes, so we didn’t spend too much time there and opted to head back to our familiar ‘hood.